practal/term-grammar-exploration/README.md

 # Term Grammar Exploration with [Nearley](https://nearley.js.org)

-This is a playground for experimenting with what restrictions are necessary to allow abstraction algebra syntax such as
+This is a playground for experimenting with restrictions necessary to allow abstraction algebra syntax such as
 ```
 forall x. exists y. equals x y